gregdan3/gregdan3.github.io/src/routes/now/+page.md

 <!-- - I got a CT Scan!
 Long story, but I'm okay.
 It's weird to see the inside of your own body, especially your skull and brain. -->
 - I played a translation of [Zelda 1](https://youtu.be/SkiiabwexcA) in Toki Pona!

-#### September

-- I got my [ilo pi toki pona taso](https://github.com/gregdan3/ilo-pi-toki-pona-taso), "Only-Toki-Pona tool", ready for everyone to use!
-I immediately regretted some of my database design choices, but hey, you can't win them all.
-- I started doing yoga.
-It's been as big a change in my well-being as the gym and physical therapy were before it- I can move and feel comfortable in my body far more than before, with 45 minute sessions twice a week.

 <br />

 <div class="relative">